KittyGiraudel/site/_posts/2014-03-25-sassy-matrix-because-one-dimension-wasnt-enough.md

 2. Add `require 'SassyMatrix'` in `config.rb`
 3. `@import "SassyMatrix"` in your stylesheet

 Also, you can play with SassyMatrix directly at [SassMeister](https://sassmeister.com), so be sure to give it a try.
-Plus, I'd love to have some feedbacks!
+Plus, I’d love to have some feedbacks!